-- X Instruction - X Wraparound Services (Counseling, Support Programs, Textbook Programs, etc.) - X Budgeting and Administration (HR, Purchasing, Processes, etc.) - X General Operations (A&R, Parking, Campus Policing, etc.) - X Other
+- imes Wraparound Services (Counseling, Support Programs, Textbook Programs, etc.) - imes Budgeting and Administration (HR, Purchasing, Processes, etc.) - × General Operations (A&R, Parking, Campus Policing, etc.) - \times Other

 The following are some policies and practices that would facilitate a shift to equitable outcomes: